seleniumbase/SeleniumBase/help_docs/customizing_test_runs.md

 python -m http.server 1948
 ```

-Now you can navigate to ``http://localhost:1948/dashboard.html`` in order to view the served dashboard from a web browser.
-(Be sure to run that command in the same directory where you ran your tests.)
+Now you can navigate to ``http://localhost:1948/dashboard.html`` in order to view the dashboard as a web app.
+This requires two different terminal windows: one for running the server, and another for running the tests, which should be run from the same directory.

 Here's a full example of what the SeleniumBase Dashboard may look like: